Itsy Docs

 Order Detail Tabs

-When you open an order, you see seven tabs:
+When you open an order, you see eight tabs:

 TabWhat it shows

-OverviewAttention items, readiness breakdown, payment summary, bookings summary, participants, notes, important dates, customer portal links, labels, external references, and record locators
+OverviewAttention items, readiness breakdown, payment summary, bookings summary, participants, journal preview, important dates, customer portal links, labels, external references, and record locators

 BookingsAll line items (services, products) in the order, organized into booking groups